infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 * see a list of all the Todo lists,
 * delete Todo lists from the database.

-## Sharing the Database Provider at the Navigator Level
+## Sharing the Database Context with Multiple Screens

 To view and edit todos inside a list, we'll want to create a new Screen.